There are three major stances concerning God, gods, and the supernatural:

 What is the supernatural?

-The supernatural is anything existing outside the laws of nature.
+The supernatural is anything existing outside the natural world9.
 We will later give a more precise definition of the term.
-For now, we just enumerate things that are considered supernatural.
-The supernatural includes gods, spirits, angels, and so-called higher powers.
-The God of Judaism, of Islam, and of Christianity is also included, as this god is unequivocally considered outside the laws of nature.
-The supernatural also includes other gods as well as the concepts of the afterlife, a meta-physical cosmic order, any notion of a cycle of rebirth, and the idea of a divine destiny.Man-made objects such as cars and toothbrushes are not considered supernatural.
-Feelings, emotions, thoughts, and other abstract things such as the water cycle or numbers are not considered supernatural either.
-Something can be intangible but still natural.
+For now, we just enumerate things that are considered supernatural: gods, spirits, angels, and so-called higher powers.
+This includes, for example, the shen spirits of the East Asian religions, the god of Judaism, of Islam, and of Christianity, as well as other gods.
+It also includes concepts of the afterlife, a meta-physical cosmic order, any notion of a cycle of rebirth, and the idea of a divine destiny.

 What is a god?

-A god or deity is a supernatural being or spirit worshipped as having power over nature or the fate of humans 2.
-This definition includes the God associated with Judaism, Islam, and Christianity, but also other gods of other religions, such as a moon god or the Hindu god Vishnu.
+A god or deity is a supernatural being or spirit worshiped as having power over nature or the fate of humans10.
+This definition includes the god associated with Judaism, Islam, and Christianity, but also other gods of other religions, such as a moon god in certain Indigenous religions or the Four Heavenly Kings in variants of Buddhism.
 Those who practice the Wicca faith believe in a male god and a female god; the Bambuti believe in a forest god; and variants of Hinduism believe in an entire pantheon of gods.
-Deism holds that there is a single god that does not interact with the world.
-We give a formal definition of gods later, and discuss different gods in today’s religions in the Chapter on Religion.Who is the Abrahamic God?
+We give a formal definition of gods later, and discuss different gods in today’s religions in the Chapter on Religion.

 The description of this god as “Abrahamic” stems from the fact that Islam, Judaism, and Christianity all trace their roots to the prophet Abraham.
-For simplicity, we will sometimes refer to the Abrahamic God simply as “God” (with a capital “G”).
+For simplicity, we will sometimes refer to the Abrahamic god simply as “God” (with a capital “G”).
 We will later devote an entire chapter to him.

 What is theism?

-Theism is the belief that there is some supernatural being.
-In the Western world, theism commonly means belief in God, the supreme being in the Abrahamic religions.
-Yet, theism can also mean belief in multiple gods, as in some variants of Hinduism.Theism is just one of the facets of belief in the supernatural.
+Theism is just one of the facets of belief in the supernatural.
 For example, most variants of Buddhism (and related spiritual practices) have no god in the Abrahamic sense.
 But Buddhists do believe in supernatural concepts such as Samsara (the cycle of birth and death), Karma (the force that drives Samsara), and Nirvana (the liberation from Samsara).
 The same goes for modern philosophies that posit a supernatural cause or qualities for natural phenomena.
-For example, one of these philosophies sees “God” as a name for the first cause of the universe.
+For example, one of these philosophies sees “God” as a name for the first cause of the Universe.
 This viewpoint does not postulate a deity, but it posits a supernatural beginning to the world.
-Atheism rejects not just theism, but all of these supernatual beliefs as well.
+Atheism rejects not just theism, but all of these supernatural beliefs as well678.

 What is religion?